-In younger children (under 6 or so) – separation anxiety is the most common and is usually a reflection of a child having anxiety about leaving the people who ‘know them best’ and being unsure of the next people who will care for them.
-For some children this period of anxiety can go on for years, and others days or weeks.
-It is your child learning to process nd manage being away from you and as they form stronger relationsips with others, trust that you are coming back and develop interests in activities awa from home.
+In younger children (under 6 or so) separation anxiety is the most common and is usually a reflection of a child having anxiety about leaving the people who ‘know them best’.
+For some children this period of anxiety can go on for years, and for others only days or weeks.
+It is your child learning to process and manage being away from you and trust that you are coming back.
+As they form stronger relationships with others, and develop interests in activities away from home.
 When these skills are stronger the separation anxiety lessens.

 For some children when a parent is very ill, or away for work or other commitments or if there is a high level of stress in the family; their anxiety at separation can be very high.
 You might see yelling , shouting, screaming, you may be pulled or pushed by your child.

-What to do – ideally, we want your child to learn that it is safe to leave you.
+Ideally, we want your child to learn that it is safe to leave you.
 We help the child initially by having the parent/carer sit with them at day-care or kindy.
-Do some activities with them, wait until they feel ‘connected’ with the new group or space and then we as a parent/carer gradually move away and saw goodbye.
+Do some activities with them, wait until they feel ‘connected’ with the new group or space, and then gradually move away and say goodbye.
 For many children if we do this 5 to 10 times they will learn to separate.
 Other children will respond to this with the same degree of stress over and over, and it can be better at that point to drop them off, give them a hug or kiss tell them that you love them and hand them to the other trusted carer.
 Often after 5 to 10 minutes kids will settle, you can call and check if you want to and many parents do.
 If your child is not settling and is still very distressed after doing this for many weeks then we would wonder if they needed assistance to manage their anxiety.
 It would be helpful at this point to ask for a professional opinion, particularly if there is a family history of anxiety

-When having to compete in public in sport or academically children are fearful, as are most adults, of judgement and ridicule.
-Some children are overwhelmed by these feelings and develop panic when performing show and tell etc.
+When having to compete in public for sport or academic reasons, children are fearful, as are most adults, of judgement and ridicule.
+Some children are overwhelmed by these feelings and develop panic when performing show and tell or other school based tasks.

 Anxiety related to parental separation, death of a family member or relocation of the family

-Large upheavels in a childs life can cause anxiety due to the change to their comfortable routine and relationships.
+Large upheavals in a child’s life can cause anxiety due to the change to their comfortable routine and relationships.
 Children may become more clingy, more emotional and less focused on school work during this time as they try to make new connections and work out which relationships they are able to maintain.

-For some children Anxiety becomes significant, intrudes into their daily lives and increase their irritability, causes lack of sleep, loss of friendships and social connections, withdrawl from family situations and consequently a change in behaviour.
+For some children, Anxiety becomes significant and intrudes into their daily lives.
+Signs can include increased irritability, lack of sleep, loss of friendships and social connections, withdrawal from family situations and consequently a change in behaviour.
 As these children struggle to maintain a calm exterior as much as possible, they build up a large amount of physical agitation and emotional anxiety and these are then discharged when the children are around people that they have good relationships with.
 Children are aware that they can only show these intense feelings of frustration, distress and fear to those that they are closest to and therefore they often only show their parents and siblings.

-Many of these children are keen to stick to home and a routine.
+Many of these children are keen to stay at home and stick to a routine.
 This helps their anxiety lessen as they are able to predict what will happen and therefore have a greater degree of control.
 However life is not always routine and you are likely to find yourself needing to deviate from routine.
-For anxious children it can help to prewarn them that someone else is picking them up from school, or that they are changing their swimming lesson time. etc This is likely to heighten their anxiety when you tell them, they will need reassurance and assistance to feel calm.
+For anxious children, it can help to pre-warn them that someone else is picking them up from school, or that they are changing their swimming lesson time. etc It is likely to heighten their anxiety when you tell them, so they will need reassurance and assistance to feel calm.